ckeditor/ckeditor5-package-generator/packages/ckeditor5-package-generator/lib/templates/js-legacy/README.md

 ## Available scripts

 NPM scripts are a convenient way to provide commands in a project.
-They are defined in the `package.json` file and shared with other people contributing to the project.
-It ensures that developers use the same command with the same options (flags).
+They are defined in the `package.json` file and shared with people contributing to the project.
+It ensures developers use the same command with the same options (flags).

 All the scripts can be executed by running `<%= packageManager %> run <script>`.
 Pre and post commands with matching names will be run for those as well.